Click on any of the following links for information:

-Students repeating a course they have already passed (a "D" grade or better) may not be able to use that course as part of their calculation for full-time status for certification under the New York State Tuition Assistance Program (TAP) and should be advised to check with the Office of the Registrar before registering for the repeated course.
+Students repeating a course they have already passed (a "D" grade or better) may not be able to use that course as part of their calculation for full-time status for certification under the New York State Tuition Assistance Program (TAP) and should be advised to check with the Financial Aid Office before registering for the repeated course.

-SUNY Broome Community College has established a procedure to provide students an opportunity to appeal grades in any particular course(s) or academic dismissal.
-Copies of the Student Academic Appeal procedure are available in the offices of the Divisional Deans.
+SUNY Broome Community College has established a procedure to provide students an opportunity to grieve grades in any particular course(s) or academic dismissal.
+Copies of the Student Academic Grievance procedure are available in the offices of the Divisional Deans.
 The policy also appears in the Student Handbook.

 Full-time students, both matriculated and non-matriculated, who have a semester grade point average 3.80 or better will be named to the President's List.
 Such students must successfully complete a minimum of 12 credit hours and have no "I" grade for that semester.
 Courses which use the S or U or credit equivalent grade will not disqualify a student from consideration for the Dean's List or the President's List, as long as the student meets the grade point average criteria in their other courses.

 Full-time matriculated students who have a semester grade point average between 3.50 and 3.79 inclusive will be named to the Dean's List.
 Such students must successfully complete a minimum of 12 credit hours and have no "I" grade for that semester.
 Courses which use the S or U or credit equivalent grade will not disqualify a student from consideration for the Dean's List or the President's List, as long as the student meets the grade point average criteria in their other courses.
 Non-matriculated students do not qualify for the Dean's List.

 Part-time matriculated students can earn a place on the President's or Dean's List by having the appropriate cumulative grade point average for their most recent semesters that include at least 12 credit hours and have no "I" grades for those semesters.
-Courses which use the S or U credit equivalent grade will not disqualify a student from consideration for the Dean's List or the President's List, as long as the student meets the grade point average criteria in their other courses.
+Courses which use the S or U or credit equivalent grade will not disqualify a student from consideration for the Dean's List or the President's List, as long as the student meets the grade point average criteria in their other courses.
 Part-time matriculated students should contact the Registrar's Office if they have the appropriate grades.

 Campus Grading Procedures and Information